 Contact us to book a customized training program for your team.
 We deliver live workshops across the province to hundreds of recreation staff every year.

-We have collaborated with organizations and service providers to develop the following publicly-available resources for supporting individuals with autism:
+We have collaborated with organizations and service providers to develop the following publicly-available resources for supporting autistic individuals:

 In partnership with BC Recreation and Parks Association and with the financial support of the Ministry of Children & Family Development (MCFD), Canucks Autism Network has created a one-hour online learning tool to provide recreation staff with foundational knowledge about autism and an introduction to key support strategies

-In collaboration with viaSport, we have developed 10 tip sheets for coaches and community recreation staff to reference when supporting athletes with autism in a sports and recreation or community setting.
+In collaboration with viaSport, we have developed 10 tip sheets for coaches and community recreation staff to reference when supporting athletes on the autism spectrum in a sports and recreation or community setting.
 Access the free tip sheets by clicking the links below.

 Conversation Tool Kit: for Coaches and Recreation Staff

-Conversation Tool Kit: for Parents of Children/Youth with Autism
+Conversation Tool Kit: for Parents of Children/Youth on the Autism Spectrum

 Crisis Management for Athletes with Diverse Abilities